 You do not have to be an employee to make construction accident claims – you can be a contractor, an agent or self employed.
 So long as your accident occurred on a construction site you are owed a duty by – the business immediately in charge of your system of work; the company in overall charge of the construction site and also the owner of the land and premises forming the building site (as an occupier).

-Click occupiers liability to see the articles I have written explaining the duty of the land owner.
+See our occupiers liability article to see our detailed explanation setting out the duty of the land owner.

 What is the duty you are owed by an employer if you are a construction site worker?

 As a construction site worker you are owed a duty by your employer to keep you safe from injury and accident and their are specific health and safety regulations provided in UK and European law to protect you, which include: